50Baji/-5005CMD-/README.md

 This project is built with a modern and robust technology stack:

-* **Next.js:** A powerful React framework for building fast and and scalable web applications.
 * **Tailwind CSS:** A utility-first CSS framework for rapid and responsive UI development.
 * **Clerk:** For seamless and secure user authentication and management.
 * **MongoDB:** A NoSQL database used for storing all our application data, including posts, comments, and user information.